Pokémon Theme: Cover versions

 The theme song has been covered by various artists.
 A cover of "Pokémon Theme" was first released as a maxi single by Robbins Entertainment on October 26, 1999.
 This version peaked at number three on the Maxi-Singles Sales chart in January 2000.
 The single peaked at number 36 on the year-end Hot Dance Maxi-Singles Sales chart for that year.
 It was covered by Billy Crawford for the opening of Pokémon: The First Movie and was included on its soundtrack.
-In 2014, it was covered by Ben Dixon and the Sad Truth for the English broadcast of Pokémon: XY.
+In 2014, it was covered by Ben Dixon and the Sad Truth for the English broadcast of Pokémon The Series: XY.
 A second cover by Ben Dixon was featured in the films Pokémon the Movie: I Choose You!
-(2017) and Pokémon Detective Pikachu (2019); this cover was also used in the official trailer for the Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! video games.
+(2017) and Pokémon Detective Pikachu (2019); this cover was also used in the official trailer for the Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! video games in 2018.
+A third cover was sung during the closing ceremony of the 2026 Pokémon World Championships.

 Others who have covered the theme song included Postmodern Jukebox, Kurt Hugo Schneider with Lindsey Stirling, Eric Calderone, Baracksdubs, Tay Zonday, Powerglove, Xander Mobus, Nathan Sykes, and Poppy.

 In popular culture

 The theme song was featured in the 2000 video game Pokémon Puzzle League, as well as the 2004 video game, Donkey Konga.

 In November 2005, the internet comedy duo Smosh recorded a lip-dubbed video for the song on YouTube.
-It briefly became the most viewed video on the site in March 2006 before being surpassed by "The Evolution of Dance" that May.
+It briefly became the most viewed video on the site in March 2006 before being surpassed by "Dancing In The Dark" that March.
 In June 2007, Smosh's video was removed on YouTube due to a copyright notice.
 In 2010, Smosh recreated the video with altered lyrics that criticized the original video being taken down.
 In 2016, the original vocalist Jason Paige performed a parody of the song featuring Dwayne Johnson as well as YouTube stars MatPat and Ali-A.

 During the Eurovision Song Contest 2021, the Norwegian representative, Tix, sang a parody of the theme song as a love serenade to the Azerbaijani representative, Samira Efendi, whom Tix had shown an affection for since the beginning of the contest.

 Use in politics

 During the 2012 primary election, the original vocalist Jason Paige performed a parody of the song in support of the Republican candidate Ron Paul.

 On September 22, 2025, the Department of Homeland Security used the song in a video of alleged illegal immigrants getting captured by officers, intercut with footage of Ash Ketchum throwing Poké Balls.
 The video ends with Pokémon cards featuring some of the arrested individuals.
 It was also posted by the official White House TikTok account.
-Two days later, the Pokémon Company released a statement in response to the videos, noting that "permission was not granted for the use of our intellectual property."
+Two days later, The Pokémon Company International released a statement in response to the videos, noting that "permission was not granted for the use of our intellectual property."